 For instance if someone presses down hard on the paper when they write, I can see how it may signal an intensity or up tight aspect of a personality.

-Final Thought
+Final Thought on Using Handwriting Analysis

-Whether you chose to use this as part of your hiring process, as with any part of the process be sure to hire an expert and to test everyone using the same resource.
-At the very least every you are treating each candidate the same.
+Whether you chose to use this as part of your hiring process, as with any part of the process, be sure to hire an expert.
+They can give you the right kinds of analysis and interpretations.